BitingPanda/Http-Server-Using-C-/Readme.md

 ### Commit Details

+##### Binded The Socket
+- Binded the socket with the address which was picked up using getaddrinfo function
+- After binding, the getaddrinfo function is no longer needed.
+- The freeaddrinfo function is called to free the memory allocated by the getaddrinfo function for this address information.
+- Added Documentation for all this

 ##### Created a socket
 - Created a wrapper for using getaddrinfo function which provides protocol-independent translation from an ANSI host name to an address.
 - Created a socket which the client will listen for connection with fault tolerance